To anonymize a Jira user to ensure the “Right to be forgotten” or other rules, you could either:

 manually search everything and spend lots of time on manual execution, or

-use the easy interface of GDPR (DSGVO) and Security for Jira.
+use the easy interface of Data Protection and Security Toolkit for Jira.

 We’ll show the ultimate Jira user anonymization guide you always wanted to have.
 Read more on how to succeed with the third option and save time and minimize error rates with our solution.